HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

 ## Enabling SSO between HCL Leap and HCL DX Compose in Kubernetes

-This guide shows how to enable Single Sign-On (SSO) between HCL DX and HCL Leap, since both applications run on Open Liberty, the modern OpenID Connect (OIDC) protocol is natively supported and can be used.
+This guide shows how to enable Single Sign-On (SSO) between HCL DX and HCL Leap.
+You can use the modern and natively supported OpenID Connect (OIDC) protocol since both applications run on Open Liberty.
 The protocol connects directly to the preferred Identity Provider (IdP), such as Azure AD, Keycloak or Okta.
 By configuring DX and Leap to trust your central IdP, users get a seamless, single log-in experience.

-#### Implementing OIDC SSO
+### Implementing OIDC SSO

-1. Install and configure your Identity Provider
+1. Install and configure your IdP.

-    IdPs (e.g. Keycloak, Okta, Azure AD) will serve as the single point of truth for credential inputs, You will also need to create a client for each product.
+    Create a client for each product.
+IdPs will serve as the single point of truth for credential inputs.

-2. Enable OIDC in HCL DX
+2. Enable OIDC in HCL DX.

-    Refer to [Configuring DX Compose to use an OIDC identity provider](./../../../cfg_webengine/configure_compose_to_use_oidc.md) for enabling and configuring OIDC for DX Compose.
+    Refer to [Configuring DX Compose to use an OIDC identity provider](./../../../cfg_webengine/configure_compose_to_use_oidc.md) to enable and configure OIDC for DX Compose.

-3. Enable OIDC in HCL LEAP
+3. Enable OIDC in HCL Leap.

-    Leap can be configured to leverage OpenID Connect (OIDC) as the primary authentication mechanism.
-This means that Leap will be turned into a Relying Party (RP) (i.e., an application that relies on a third-party--the IdP--for authentication) to the specified identity provider (IdP).
+    Leap can be configured to leverage OIDC as the primary authentication mechanism, turning it into a Relying Party (RP) to the specific IdP.
+RP is an application that relies on a third-party (such as an IdP) for authentication.
 When OIDC is used, the user and group lookup feature of Leap is not available and must be disabled as part of the configuration.

-    1. Configure OIDC identity Provider, the IdP will serve as the OIDC provider
+    1. Configure the OIDC IdP, which will serve as the OIDC provider.

         As part of the configuration process for your identify provider, you will have created or obtained a digital certificate for configuring HTTPS.
 This certificate will also need to be deployed to Leap so that the two servers can communicate with each other.

         !!!note
             The SSL certificate (`.crt`) and public key (`.key`) should be in PKCS12 format.

-        After copying the .key and .crt to the kubernetes image, create a secret using the following command:
+    2. After copying the `.key` and `.crt` to the Kubernetes image, create a secret using the following command:

         ```bash
         kubectl -n <namespace> create secret tls <tls-secret> --key="/tmp/oidc.key" --cert="/tmp/oidc.crt"
         ```

-        This secret can be referenced in the values file
+        This secret can be referenced in the `values.yaml` file using the following configuration:

         ```yaml
         configuration: